tvdboom/ATOM/docs/user_guide/data_management/data_management.md

 "undersample".
 To switch between existing branches, just type the name of the desired branch, e.g. `#!python atom.branch = "master"` brings you back to the master branch.
 Note that every branch contains a unique copy of the whole dataset!
-Creating many branches can cause memory issues for large datasets.
+Creating many branches can cause [memory issues](#memory-considerations) for large datasets.

 See the [Imbalanced datasets][example-imbalanced-datasets] or [Feature engineering][example-feature-engineering] examples for branching use cases.

 !!! warning
     Always create a new branch if you want to change the dataset after fitting a model!
+Forcing a data change through the data property's `@setter` can cause unexpected model behaviour and break down the plotting methods.

 <br>